idrinth-thalui/core/dialogue/abilities/idrinthFollowerDialogueSwordTopic.md

 # About your swordsmanship...
-- I learned from many masters over the years, trying to master the art myself.
+- I've learned from many masters over the years, while trying to master the art myself.